Domestic Assault in Edmonton

 - Assault with a weapon

 Applying force on another person intentionally without obtaining consent constitutes an assault.
 Even threatening “by act or gesture” to apply force can be considered assault in the eyes of the law.
 There is a common misconception that assault can only be charged if a person has actually exerted force on another however this is not strictly the case.

 In fact, a person does not even need to harm or injure the victim to be guilty of assault.
 A person can assault another without applying any force or strength whatsoever.

 According to the law, even a pinch or a push can be enough.

 There are times when a person may accidentally apply force on another.
 For instance, a person who is having an epileptic seizure may be thrashing about and accidentally hit someone.
 In this case, the person would not be accused of assault.
 The intent has to be there for a case to be made.
-If a person didn’t intend to apply force on the other person, they cannot usually be charged with assault.
+If a person didn’t intend to apply force on the other person, they cannot typically be convicted of assault.

 An exception to this can be if a person accidentally hits another person when trying to hit someone else.
 As often seen in movies, a person can duck or move away and another person gets hit.
 Since the person intended to apply force on a person, it could well be considered a case of criminal assault.
 The fact that the striking of that particular person was accidental would probably not provide a valid defence.

 When assault happens within the family it is known as domestic or spousal assault.
 Domestic assault is a crime.
 All sorts of issues arise in and around domestic assault cases and they are highly emotionally charged situations.
 Just some of the difficult issues that can arise include:

 - Traumatized spouses and other family members, as witnesses